GazeboHub/ghub-arbor/README.md

 ghub-arbor
 ==========

-Central resource repository for Gazebo Hub project management resources
+The Gazebo Hub Arbor project represents a central resource repository for task items and components related to project management, within the Gazebo Hub project.